Quick Look

 Summary

-Students work in small groups as civil engineering teams to design and construct model towers out of paper with minimal teacher guidance on completing the challenge.
-Each team is given limited supplies (three sheets of paper, tape and scissors) and limited time (one class period), paralleling the real-world resource/cost limitations faced by engineers.
+Students work as civil engineering teams in small groups to design and construct model towers out of paper with minimal teacher guidance on completing the challenge.
+Each team is given limited supplies (three sheets of paper, tape, and scissors) and limited time (one class period), paralleling the real-world resource/cost limitations faced by engineers.
 Teams aim to build their towers for maximum height and stability to withstand a simulated lateral "wind" load.Engineering Connection

 Learning Objectives